-24.22 Hospitals with an emergency department or service shall maintain participation in and compliance with the Rhode Island Diversion Plan of reference 76 herein.
+24.22 Hospitals with an emergency department or service shall maintain participation in and compliance with the Rhode Island Diversion Plan [Reference 76] of these Regulations.
 Such compliance shall include retaining all required communication devices (e.g., Nextel system) in good operating condition and training of an adequate number of staff in the use of communication equipment as it relates to disaster planning/response and the proper execution of the Diversion Plan.